trys/trysv4/content/blog/prioritising-requirements.md

 ## Functional requirements

 Functional requirements describe “what the system will do” - or perhaps more accurately, “what the system should do”.
 These are objective and quantifiable statements that either a system can, or cannot do.

+Here's a few examples:

+- The system should allow you to upload images
+- The tool should lint our JavaScript
+- The product should have user-editable content types
+- The project should be under £100/month to run

 ### Exercise: MoSCoW